1meatloaf/inventory-utsinven/README.md

-Education purpose used only for persoal projects
+The project only used as api learning and education purpose only for personal project